Cubs vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In eight games as the underdog over the last 10 matchups, the Cubs have a record of 3-5.
+- In nine games as the underdog over the last 10 matchups, the Cubs have a record of 3-6.

-- In their last 10 matchups with a total posted by sportsbooks, the Cubs and their foes are 9-1-0 when it comes to hitting the over.
+- The Cubs and their opponents have hit the over in each of their last 10 games with a total.

 - Bookmakers have yet to post a spread in any of the Cubs' past 10 games.
-Chicago games have gone over the point total nine times in a row, and the average total during this streak was 7.8 runs.
+Chicago and its opponent have gone above the over/under in 10 straight games, with the average total established by bookmakers being 7.9.

 Read More About This Game